 Civic integration (inburgering) in the Netherlands

 The Dutch government wants everyone who lives in the Netherlands to be able to participate in Dutch society.
 This means knowing about Dutch culture, speaking the Dutch language and being able to work or study independently.
 People who move to the Netherlands permanently or for a longer period can take part in the civic integration process.
 Sometimes this is a requirement.
-This depends on the newcomer’s nationality and other factors.
+This depends on the which citizenship the newcomer holds and other factors.

 Exemptions from civic integration requirement

-The civic integration requirement does not apply to nationals of:
+The civic integration requirement does not apply to citizens of:

 - European Union (EU) countries

 - people who have lived in the Netherlands for at least 8 years and were of compulsory school age during that time;

 - people who have degrees, diplomas, certificates or other evidence of having followed certain types of education and training taught in Dutch at an education institution in the Koninkrijk der Nederlanden (Kingdom of the Netherlands);

 - people coming to the Netherlands temporarily for the purpose of, for instance, work, study or an exchange.